myokit/models/c/tree.md

 ## 1996 Dokos RS

+## 1996 Katsnelson
+Katsnelson, L.B., Markhasin, V.S., 1996.
+Mathematical modeling of relations between the kinetics of free intracellular calcium and mechanical function of myocardium

 ## 1996 Lindblad RA
 Base: Mostly new?
 | [Paper](https://doi.org/10.1152/ajpheart.1996.271.4.h1666) Lindblad, Murphey, Clark Giles (1996) A model of the action potential and underlying membrane currents in a rabbit atrial cell